microsoft/pxt-adafruit/docs/reference/js/lessons/love-meter/quiz.md

 # love meter quiz

-Learn how to make a love meter that you can try with someone. #LED #screen  #variables #docs
+Learn how to make a love meter that you can try with someone.

 ## Name